Nonprofit Board Lab 2025

 Lab Session: Board / Executive Leader Partnership

-Through a mix of panel discussion, small group conversation, and hands-on reflection, participants will leave this session more equipped to help their board meet the leadership needs of today by finding the most effective alignment with its executive leader in support of the organization.
+Through a mix of panel discussion, small group conversation, and hands-on reflection, participants left this session more equipped to help their board meet the leadership needs of today by finding the most effective alignment with its executive leader in support of the organization.

 Speakers